donapieppo/ad2Gnu/README.md

 provide a smaller set of accounts via openldap.

   - the account in openldap is a copy of AD account
-  - the account in openldap does not have a password but the authetication can be provided by kerberos pam module
+  - the account in openldap does not have a password but the authetication can be provided by kerberos pam module or ssh authorized keys
   - the account in openldap permits a single uidNumber/gidNumber for user

 ## Working example with Docker